 These lenses are really, really wide, and that means you’re going to have to get close to your subject to make your audience feel close.
 You’re probably going to have to get closer than what feels natural.
 Moving that close will make anything behind your subject feel far away.

 I’ve found that most first-time 360 documentary shooters don’t get close enough to their subjects, and don’t think about how far the background will seem to the viewer (for more about lens compression, check out this article).

 That’s why our Collapsing Colonies story about honey bees worked so well.
 We were able to put the 360 camera directly into the beehive, close to swarms of bees crawling across the walls on all sides.

-As far as editing software goes, I teach Adobe Premiere, but I prefer to edit 360 on Final Cut X. I find the Adobe 360 controls built-in to Premiere to be buggy and difficult to manage.
+I find the Adobe 360 controls built-in to Premiere to be buggy and difficult to manage.
 Final Cut and Motion have some great 360 controls built in, and the way Apple has integrated graphics is great.